Somewhere in Monument Valley

 I replaced my 2003 Porsche Carrera 4S that I bought in mid 2008 with this car, a 2011 911 Turbo S in January 2017.
 It is 1 of 1,267 997.2 Turbo S coupes produced from 2011-13 for the N. America market.
-As my ownership blog for the 4S proved to be popular, judging by the random emails I regularly received from people all over the world thanking me for posting it, I'll keep a log for this car also.
+As my ownership blog for the 4S proved to be popular, judging by the random emails I regularly received from people all over the world thanking me for posting it, I'll keep a blog for this car also.
 I hope you find the information useful.
 Questions?
 E-mail me, Site Homepage

 Porsche Option Decoder, Porsche 2011 Turbo brochure, Rennlist DIY guides, VIN Decoder - Window Sticker, Production Figures.